Locations:

 It’s a simple question with a complicated answer: Are you immune to COVID-19 after getting vaccinated?

 COVID-19 may not be in the news as much as it used to be, but it still claims about a thousand lives a week in the United States.
-We know that the effectiveness of the COVID-19 vaccines we have goes down over time, which is why the CDC stresses the importance of staying up to date.
+We know that the effectiveness of the COVID-19 vaccines we have goes down over time.

 Be a good neighbor

 “If you have any questions about your COVID immunity, have a conversation with your provider,” Dr. Vyas advises.
-“They can help you make sure you’re doing everything you can to protect yourself and the people you care about.”
+“They want to be sure you're confident and comfortable with your decisions.”

 Learn more about our editorial process.